dereneaton/ipyrad/docs/pedicularis_cli.rst

 was copied to it from "base" when we branched).
 If you accidentally dropped a Sample you didn't intend to you could re-create "sub4" by simply branching "base" again, or if you had discarded a sample from "base" you didn't intend to you could simply run step1 again to reload the data.
-Importantly, no matter what you do, ipyrad will never delete or modify your original fastq files.

 .. code:: bash